What is a patent search?

 Why do a patent search?

 A patent search usually provides many benefits.
 First, it can provide an indication of how likely the PTO is to allow a patent to issue on a certain invention, which may ultimately save the inventor money.
-Second, it often provides patent attorneys valuable information on the relevant field of the invention.
+Second, it often provides patent attorneys with valuable information on the relevant field of the invention.
 Third, it may help the inventor focus on features of his or her invention that are more likely to be patentable.

 Does a favorable opinion on patentability always result in a patent?